 Double Scoop welcomes pitches from arts reviewers, essayists, journalists, videographers, photographers and podcasters.
 And if you produce a type of media we haven’t thought of yet, we’ll consider that, too.

-Double Scoop adheres to a strict conflict-of-interest policy.
-Don’t pitch us a piece on anything you’re involved with—or anything a close friend or family member is involved with.
 If potential sources ask for an article in return for an advertisement or monetary contribution, please help us educate them on the fact that we do not offer “pay-to-play” arrangements.
 We require you to be 100 percent transparent about who you do business with and what irons you have in which fires.

 To pitch an article, series or idea, send a brief, introductory email and links to a few of your best, most relevant clips to Editor Kris Vagner, email@example.com.